Design of AR-15 could derail charges tied to popular rifle

 The decision prompted Lynch to write that if the ATF wants an AR-15 lower receiver to be considered a firearm under the law, then it should pursue “regulatory or administrative action.”
 But there’s no public record of the ATF taking such a step.

-“I can’t imagine why no one has taken the initiative to correct this,” said Dan O’Kelly, a former senior ATF agent whose testimony has guided several defense attorneys.
+“I can’t imagine why no one has taken the initiative to correct this,” said Dan O’Kelly, a former senior ATF agent and director of a gun-training company known as International Firearm Specialist Academy.
+His testimony has guided several defense attorneys.

 Since Lynch’s letter, such prosecutions have continued to secure prison sentences.